-- 1.3 Neighbourhood Plans must have regard to national policy and be in general conformity with the planning policies of the relevant local planning authority in this case, the Peak District National Park Authority (PDNPA). - 1.4 Planning policies of the Peak District National Park Authority must meet the purposes and duty of a national park as set out in the 1995 Environment Act: - To conserve and enhance the natural beauty, wildlife and cultural heritage of the national park. - To promote opportunities for the understanding and enjoyment of the special qualities (of the parks) by the public. - To seek to foster the economic and social well-being of their local communities.
+1.3 Neighbourhood Plans must have regard to national policy and be in general conformity with the planning policies of the relevant local planning authority - in this case, the Peak District National Park Authority (PDNPA).

+1.4 Planning policies of the Peak District National Park Authority must meet the purposes and duty of a national park as set out in the 1995 Environment Act:

+- To conserve and enhance the natural beauty, wildlife and cultural heritage of the national park. - To promote opportunities for the understanding and enjoyment of the special qualities (of the parks) by the public. - To seek to foster the economic and social well-being of their local communities.

-- 1.5 Therefore this Neighbourhood Plan conforms with and adds detail to the PDNPA's Local Plan (comprising the Core Strategy, the Saved Policies from the Local Plan 2001 and the emerging Development Management Policies). - 1.6 This Neighbourhood Plan sets out a vision and planning policies for Bakewell Neighbourhood Area which are based on evidence and the views of local people.
-Bakewell Town Council involved local people in writing this plan through intensive public consultation, enabling residents to consider Bakewell's environment, heritage, housing, community facilities, local economy and transport and communications. - 1.7 The Plan is only able to deal with issues of planning and land use.
-A range of non-planning ideas put forward to help to improve the area and for the benefit of everyone have not been forgotten and will be dealt with separately by the Town Council, Bakewell Partnership or other appropriate body.
-Where such ideas appear in this Plan, they are clearly shown as boxes entitled 'Ideas for a Brilliant Bakewell'. - 1.8 The Town Council wish to thank everyone who has contributed, or who is still contributing, to the preparation of the Plan.
+1.5 Therefore this Neighbourhood Plan conforms with and adds detail to the PDNPA's Local Plan comprising the Core Strategy and the Part 2 Local Plan Development Management Policies (DMP).

+1.6 This Neighbourhood Plan sets out a vision and planning policies for Bakewell Neighbourhood Area which are based on evidence and the views of local people.
+Bakewell Town Council involved local people in writing this plan through intensive public consultation, enabling residents to consider Bakewell's environment, heritage, housing, community facilities, local economy, transport and communications.

+1.7 The Plan is only able to deal with issues of planning and land use.
+Residents suggested a range of non-planning ideas to improve the area and benefit everyone.
+These will be dealt with separately by the Town Council, Bakewell Partnership or other appropriate body.
+Where such ideas appear in this Plan, they are clearly shown as boxes entitled 'Ideas for a Brilliant Bakewell'.

+1.8 The Town Council is grateful to everyone who has contributed to this Plan.

-Bakewell bridge
+Bakewell Bridge (PDNPA)